airborne-commando/OPSEC-OSINT-Tools/good-opsec.md

 - Get a permit to own a firearm, and practice
 - Get chemical weapons

-**Example:** Sarah feels unsafe in her neighborhood so she decided to get a camera and a permit for a pistol for home defense, also carrty pepper spray.
+**Example:** Sarah feels unsafe in her neighborhood so she decided to get a camera and a permit for a pistol for home defense, also bought pepper spray to carry on her person.

 [More discussed here](https://github.com/airborne-commando/OPSEC-OSINT-Tools/blob/main/opsec.md#physical-security-in-opsec)